simfish:

 #+end_src

-To run the document switch to a directory where, hello.org is located and execute and run,
+To run the document switch to a directory where, hello.org is located and run,

 The command should produce the expected output: